 Burning that Candle at Both Ends

-According to a review of healthcare worker fatigue and patient safety , among other things, fatigue leads to lapses of attention, compromised problem-solving, memory difficulties, and faulty judgment.
+According to a Joint Commission review of Healthcare Workers in Crisis, among other things, fatigue leads to lapses of attention, compromised problem-solving, memory difficulties, and faulty judgment.
 This can be a deadly combination for our patients and for our own personal safety in the correctional setting.
 The diminished response time caused by fatigue can mean nurses are in physical jeopardy in some patient interactions.
 Those working behind bars need to be mentally alert for potential personal threat while caring for incarcerated patients.

 Give Me a Break!